1. What is Baylor Law's LSAT code?

 12. When will my decision be rendered?

 The Admissions Committee makes decisions on a rolling basis.
 We try to make decisions as quickly as possible.
-If it has been more than 6 weeks since your file was completed, feel free to check with the Admissions Committee.
+If it has been more than 6 weeks since your file was completed, please feel free to contact a member of the admissions team.

 13. How will I be notified whether I am admitted or denied?

-No. All of our classes are during work hours, in order to assure that Baylor Law School students begin adapting to an ordinary work schedule.
+No. All of our classes are during work hours, in order to assure that Baylor Law Students begin adapting to an ordinary work schedule.

-2. Does Baylor Law School offer a part-time program?
+2. Does Baylor Law offer a part-time program?

-3. Does Baylor Law School offer classes at any of Baylor's satellite campuses?
+3. Does Baylor Law offer classes at any of Baylor's satellite campuses?

-No. All Baylor Law School classes are offered in the Sheila and Walter Umphrey Law Center.
+No. All Baylor Law classes are offered in the Sheila and Walter Umphrey Law Center.

 4. How do I register for classes?